adam-on-the-internet/dsm-procedural-rules-archive/src/assets/rules-archive/2021_10_18/info.md

-# V17: Address Not Required to Speak
+# V17: Stating Address Not Required to Speak

 October 18, 2021 - Present